← Back to Writing Examples

 Goal

-Make the product feel useful and desirable
+Make the product feel useful, desirable, and easy to imagine wearing

 Voice

-Warm, sensory, practical, optimistic
+Warm, sensory, practical, polished

 Channels